-- Closer (movie 2004) review: In this proudly artificial psychological drama, veteran director Mike Nichols and screenwriter Patrick Marber, adapting his own play, attempt to recreate the dysfunctional universe of heterosexual relationships previously seen – in more profound fashion – in Nichols’ own Who’s Afraid of Virginia Woolf?.
+- Closer (2004) review: In this proudly artificial psychological drama, veteran director Mike Nichols and screenwriter Patrick Marber, adapting his own play, attempt to recreate the dysfunctional universe of heterosexual relationships previously seen – in more profound fashion – in Nichols’ own Who’s Afraid of Virginia Woolf?.

-- In the four-pronged cast, Julia Roberts is the one performer who delivers a well-rounded characterization.
+- In the four-pronged cast, Julia Roberts is the sole performer who delivers a well-rounded characterization.

-Closer (movie 2004) review: Mike Nichols’ latest take on dysfunctional heterosexuals is no Who’s Afraid of Virginia Woolf?
+Closer (2004) review: Mike Nichols’ latest take on dysfunctional heterosexual couples is no Who’s Afraid of Virginia Woolf?

 Mike Nichols’ first feature, a big-screen transfer of Edward Albee’s acclaimed Broadway play Who’s Afraid of Virginia Woolf?, is a harrowing dissection of two married couples whose inner demons are let loose during a night of drinking, game playing, and out-of-control yelling.
 That was back in 1966.
 Fast forward to 2004 and to another Mike Nichols-directed big-screen transfer of an acclaimed play, Patrick Marber’s Closer, also about two dysfunctional heterosexual couples, but this time in the age of cyberspace and AIDS.

-Apart from the fact that the story’s timeframe has been stretched from one night to a couple of years and that the early 21st-century drama takes place in London, on the surface not much has changed in the last four decades: The new quartet of neurotic heterosexual English speakers also dwells in a social bubble in which the participants bicker, yell profanities, pretend to be someone else, and are utterly vicious to one another.
+Apart from the fact that the story’s timeframe has been stretched from one night to a couple of years and that the early 21st-century drama takes place in London (instead of New England), on the surface not much has changed in the last four decades: The new quartet of neurotic heterosexual English speakers also dwells in a social bubble in which the participants bicker, yell profanities, pretend to be someone else, and are utterly vicious to one another.